-- (a) Offense.
-An actor commits trafficking in commercial sex when that actor: - (1) Knowingly recruits, entices, houses, transports, provides, obtains, or maintains by any means, the complainant; - (2) With intent that, as a result, the complainant will be caused to engage in a commercial sex act with another person other than with the actor by means of an explicit or implicit coercive threat or debt bondage. - (b) Penalties. - Subject to the any general penalty enhancements under this title, in RCC §§ 22E-605 - 22E-608, and the offense penalty enhancement in subsection (e) paragraph (b)(1) of this section, trafficking in commercial sex is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) (c) Penalty Enhancements.
-Before applying In addition to any general penalty enhancements under this title, in RCC §§ 22E-605 22E-608, the penalty classification for any gradation of this offense may be is increased in severity by 1 class when, in addition to the elements of the offense, 1 or more of the following is proven: - (A) (1) The actor was reckless as to the fact that the complainant was under 18 years of age, or, in fact, the complainant was under 12 years of age; or - (B) (2) The actor recklessly held the complainant, or caused the complainant to provide commercial sex acts, for a total of more than 180 days. - (c) Definitions.
+- (1) Subject to any general penalty enhancements under this title, and the offense penalty enhancement in paragraph (b)(1) of this section, trafficking in commercial sex is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Penalty Enhancements.
+In addition to any general penalty enhancements under this title, the penalty classification for any gradation of this offense is increased in severity by 1 class when, in addition to the elements of the offense, 1 or more of the following is proven: - (A) The actor was reckless as to the fact that the complainant was under 18 years of age, or, in fact, the complainant was under 12 years of age; or - (B) The actor recklessly held the complainant, or caused the complainant to provide commercial sex acts, for a total of more than 180 days. - (c) Definitions.
 The terms "intent," "knowingly," and "recklessly," have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; the terms "actor," "coercive threat," "commercial sex act," and "debt bondage" have the meanings specified in RCC § 22E-701.

 RCC § 22E-1605.
-Sex Trafficking of Minors a Minor.
+Sex Trafficking a Minor.